turingschool/dynamics/good_ideas.markdown

 That's weird.
 Maybe we should adopt a new principle:

-* "Take and existing good idea and make a just-tiny-enough change to get VC funding."
+* "Take an existing good idea and make a just-tiny-enough change to get VC funding."

 Let's practice!